ronan-cros/arduino-learning/README.md

-My journal to learning electronics and embedded systems, starting before university.
+My journal to learning electronics and embedded systems, starting with absolutely zero knowledge to discover the world of robotics.